 Review Your Cover as Life Changes

 Your insurance needs will change over time.
-If you enter a relationship, buy a house, start a business, or have children, your cover should be reviewed and adjusted.
+If you enter a relationship, buy a home, start a business, or have children, your cover should be reviewed and adjusted accordingly.
 Most Australian life insurance policies allow increases at certain life events.
 Set a reminder to review your cover annually or whenever a significant life change occurs.

 6